Asifekhlaque/Learn_FireBase/README.md

 - Create deep links for seamless user experiences across platforms.
 ## Machine Learning:
 - Integration with Google Cloud's machine learning services.
+# Firebase Pricing:
+## Spark Plan (Free):
+- Limited usage with generous free tier for most Firebase services.
+- Suitable for small projects and development.
+## Blaze Plan (Pay as you go):
+- Pay only for what you use, no upfront costs.
+- Suitable for production apps with variable usage.
+## Realtime Database Pricing:
+- Charged based on data stored and data downloaded.
+## Authentication Pricing:
+- Free for up to 10k verifications per month, then a small fee per verification.
+## Cloud Functions Pricing:
+- Billed based on the number of invocations and resources consumed.
+## Hosting Pricing:
+- Charges for the amount of data transferred and stored.
+## Cloud Firestore Pricing:
+- Based on document reads, writes, and deletes.
+## Cloud Storage Pricing:
+- Charged for storage and data transfer.
+## Analytics Pricing:
+- Free and unlimited event reporting, with some premium features.
+## Cloud Messaging Pricing:
+- Free for basic usage; charges for additional features.
+## Machine Learning Pricing:
+- Integrates with Google Cloud ML services; costs may vary.